'Heroic' bus driver says she was so focused on getting passengers out of floodwater, she didn't notice they were standing on seats - KESQ

 By Jason Hanna, CNN

-Rosa Amonte says she had no choice but to try to drive out of the flash flooding that suddenly surrounded her New York City transit bus Wednesday night.
+Rosa Almonte says she had no choice but to try to drive out of the flash flooding that suddenly surrounded her New York City transit bus Wednesday night.

 And she was so focused on forcing the bus to safety, she says, she didn’t notice her passengers were standing on their seats as water rushed in.

-Passengers and politicians alike have hailed Amonte as heroic after dramatic video showed her driving through feet of water — even as her three riders keenly tried to avoid the collecting water inside.
+Passengers and politicians alike have hailed Almonte as heroic after dramatic video showed her driving through feet of water — even as her three riders keenly tried to avoid the collecting water inside.

 This was part of the furiously swift flooding that the remnants of Hurricane Ida brought to portions of the East, killing dozens, including at least 18 in New York state.

-It started like this: Amonte had picked up some passengers near Flushing Meadows in Queens on Wednesday night.
+It started like this: Almonte had picked up some passengers near Flushing Meadows in Queens on Wednesday night.

 Among them were Joe English and his girlfriend, who decided to leave the US Open tennis tournament because they’d seen a flood warning alert.

-Note: Correction: An earlier version of this story misspelled the last name of Rosa Almonte.